ashfaq-ahmed/Sample-Task/README.md

 ## Questions

- If you have questions regarding this test, please email your contact or create a GitHub issue with details on your needs/issues.
-The team will do its best to provide you with an answer quickly.
+ If you have questions regarding this test, please create a GitHub issue with details on your needs/issues.

 ## Estimated time to completion